signalarun/architecting-server/README.md

 ## Key concepts
  * Cookie
     According to https://web.archive.org/web/20070805052634/http://wp.netscape.com/newsref/std/cookie_spec.html, "Cookies are a general mechanism which server side connections (such as CGI scripts) can use to both store and retrieve information on the client side of the connection.
 The addition of a simple, persistent, client-side state significantly extends the capabilities of Web-based client/server applications.
 A server, when returning an HTTP object to a client, may also send a piece of state information which the client will store.
 Included in that state object is a description of the range of URLs for which that state is valid.
 Any future HTTP requests made by the client which fall in that range will include a transmittal of the current value of the state object from the client back to the server.
 The state object is called a cookie, for no compelling reason."
+    - Options
       - httpOnly prevents browser JavaScript from accessing cookies.
       - secure ensures cookies are only used over HTTPS
       - ephemeral deletes the cookie when the browser is closed.
 Ephemeral cookies are particularly important if you your app lends itself to use on public computers

 ## Service Level Agreement
  ![SLA chart](./resources/SLA%20chart.png)